Financial Analysis and Analytics

 Further details will be emailed to you two weeks ahead of your course, which will include registration information.

-Please get in touch if you have not received this information within five working days of the course start date.
+If you have not received your joining instructions five working days before the course start date, please get in touch.

 In the meantime, you may wish to plan your travel: Travel information